 - Switches the production of eumelanin to pheomelanin.
 Eumelanin is responsible for dark brown to black pigment in the skin and pheomelanin is a fairer pigment in the skin.
 Therefore, switching from eumelanin to pheomelanin results in a lightening of the skin’s complexion.

-Vitamin C is co-infused with the IV infusion because of it’s ability to recycle the amino acid that is also infused.
-That is, it keeps Glutathione in its reduced state (called GSH) inside the cells where glutathione does it’s work.
+Vitamin C is co-infused with the IV infusion because of its ability to recycle the amino acid that is also infused.
+That is, it keeps glutathione in its reduced state (called GSH) inside the cells where glutathione does its work.

 How long is the treatment and how many are required?

 Timing is everything when it comes to achieving the best results.
 Our most commonly prescribed course of treatments is 10 sessions twice a week over the duration of 5 weeks.
 At these intervals, we are able to maintain high levels of GSH and vitamin C within the system to continuously prevent and reverse pigmentation formation.

 IV infusion Vs Supplements and Dietary intake of Glutathione and Vitamin C

 Glutathione is most effective in intravenous form as a result of its molecular make up.
 Glutathione is a chain of three essential amino acids (the basic building blocks) which find the stomach and gastrointestinal tract to be a hostile environment breaking it into three individual amino acids.
 Once their bonds are broken it is no longer known as Glutathione and fail to provide the antioxidant and skin lightening benefits you are expecting.

 For this reason, whilst there are foods and supplements high in glutathione, it is difficult to obtain sufficient levels of glutathione through your diet and oral supplementation to achieve significant change within the body.

 Thankfully, modern medicine has allowed the delivery of glutathione directly into the bloodstream, bypassing the gastrointestinal tract, and remaining in an active state (GSH) to create effective and positive change within the body.